-When communicating with teachers regarding their transition out of the classroom, the most urgent question I receive is for guidance translating their skills into corporate lingo.
+When communicating with teachers regarding their transition out of the classroom, the most urgent question I receive is for guidance about what transferable skills teachers have.
+When teachers feel it’s time to go, the first thing they need is help translating their skills into corporate lingo.
 If you’re feeling a little overwhelmed, don’t worry.
 You are definitely not alone.

 Teachers often see job postings without realizing how the requirements meet their experience.
 For example, if you see a customer-facing trainer position – think of your classroom as the clients and you as the trainer.

 Sometimes thinking this way may feel like a stretch, but ultimately it’s how your skills translate into corporate lingo.
 You most likely have skills you’ve never ever thought of.
 Practicing this career-ready mindset is essential when you are looking to transition out of the classroom.
 That way, when you interview, you convey the confidence that you are capable of doing the job at hand.